What does a Data Engineer do every day? How is it different from Software Engineering?

 A very high-level workflow of data warehousing

-One of the main responsibilities of Data Engineers is maintaining the data warehouse.
-This can be summarized in a few big steps:
+One of the main responsibilities of Data Engineers is maintaining the data warehouse and data pipelines.
+The data warehouse is the infrastructure storing the current tables and views.
+The pipelines can be described in a few big steps:

 2. Raw data storage.
 Raw data is written in a data lake, a vast storage with files written in formats like JSON, Parquet…